e0958902/tp/docs/UserGuide.md

 SUCCESS: Medicine has been added
 ```
 ## Listing medications: `list`
-You can list down the medications that you have added, or even print out a list of medications that you will be taking
+You can show the medications that you have added to the medication list,
-for the day.
+and show the medications that you will be taking for the day.

 ### All medications:
-Displays the whole lists of medications that you have added.
+Displays the whole lists of medications that you have added to the medication list.

 Format: `list -t all`